top of page

 unadjustednonraw_thumb_d80b copy.jpg

-REDISCOVERING and RENOVATING
+REDISCOVERING & RENOVATING

-In 2013, returning to her favourite childhood walking spot, she re-discovered the farm, now empty and available for her to buy.
-Over the following two years the neglected house and the derelict stable and little outbuilding were sensitively restored, bringing back to life one of the few remaining farmhouses in the Valley.
-The renovation has managed to retain the integrity of the 18th and 19th century buildings while successfully creating light an airy contemporary spaces for 21st century living.
-The feeling of the family farmhouse has been transformed by adding the glass extension and introducing north and west facing windows that ensure light enters the home throughout the day from sunrise to sunset.
-The little outbuilding has been rebuilt to house the biomass boiler that supplies the farm dwellings with hot water and underfloor heating.
+The renovation manages to retain the integrity of the 19th century buildings while successfully creating light an airy contemporary spaces for 21st century living.
+The family farmhouse has been transformed by adding the glass extension and introducing north and west facing windows that ensure light enters the home throughout the day from sunrise to sunset.
+The little outbuilding has been rebuilt to house the biomass boiler that supplies all the accommodation on site with hot water and underfloor heating.

 unadjustednonraw_thumb_1f09.jpg